Cerealkillerway/materialNote/README.md

 *   defaultTextColor (used by "color" button to set the default text color)
 *   defaultBackColor (used by "color" button to set button's color default background color)
 *   followingToolbar (default true)
+*   otherStaticBarClass is the class of webapp's static bar (if used); this is used to avoid materialNote's toolbar to override it while scrolling (default .staticTop)

 MaterialSummernote is not just a conversion of Summernote from bootstrap to materialize, it also contains some changes